-Comments should be sent to the Secretary of the Commission, U.S. Nuclear Regulatory Commission, Weshington, D.C.
-20555, Attention: Docketing and Service Section.
+Comments should be sent to the Secretary of the Commission, U.S. Nuclear Regulatory Commission, Washington, D.C.
+20555.
+Attantion, Docketing and Service Section.

-The guides are issued in the following ten broad divisions:
+The guides are issued in the following ten broad divisions

-1. Power Reactors 2.
-Research and Test Reactors
+- 1. Power Reactors

+- 2. Research and Test Reactors

-3. Fuels and Materials Facilities
+- 3 Fuels and Materials Facilities

-mental and Siting
+- 4 Environmental and Siting 5 Materials and Plant Protection

-- Froducts

-Transportation
+- Transportation

-- 8. Occupational Health
+Occupational Health

-- S. Antitrust Review
+Antitrust Review

-- 5. Materials and Plant Protection 10.
-General
+6 Products

+10 General

-Copies of published guides may be obtained by written request indicating the divisions desired to the U.S. Nuclear Regulatory Commission, Wushington, D.C.
-20555, Attention: Director, Office of Standards Development. structures, and components of fuel reprocessing plants.
+Copies of published guides may be obtained by written request indicating the divisions desired to the U.S. Nuclear Regulatory Commission, Washington, D.C.
+2055 Artention Director.
+Office of Standards Development.

+structures, and components of fuel reprocessing plants.
 However, unexpected, unpredictable, and unnecessary corrosion failure of austenitic stainless steels can result from their improper application, fabrication, cleaning, and welding.
 For example, the improper selection and welding of an austenitic stainless steel can leave the material in a sensitized condition susceptible to intergranular corrosion in its service environment.
 This corrosion can lead to roughening of surface and to grain boundary separation which allows radiochemicals to concentrate, making decontamination difficult and eventually leading to accelerated and unexpected intergranular corrosion failure and leakage.
 Similarly, improper control of environment can lead to failure by stress corrosion cracking.
-The following discussions present the metallurgical conditions and causes leading to sensitization of austenitic stainless steel and steps that can be taken to avoid sensitization.
+The following discussions to sensitization of austenitic stainless steel and steps that can be taken to avoid sensitization.
 Controls to avoid stress corrosion cracking will also be discussed briefly.